Master of Marketing Research: University of Maryland-College Park: MS and PhD - Survey Methodology Program

 The Joint Program in Survey Methodology (JPSM) is the nation's oldest and largest program offering graduate training in the principles and practices of survey research.
 Founded in 1993, it is sponsored by the Federal Interagency Consortium on Statistical Policy and is housed in The College of Behavioral and Social Sciences at the University of Maryland.

 Michigan State University: MSMR Program

 Founded in 2011, the MSMR program at Michigan State University is the only program in big four which has dual format.
 The full-time program is a 12-month program with required internship, while the online program is a 19-month program.
 There are no scholarships (funding) for students for this program and this information is provided in the FAQ section of the program.
 Also, the full-time program has a spring and fall entry.
 Recently, the program has shown strong development with respect to making strong connections and placements in the industry.

-Southern Illinois University Edwardsville: MMR Program

-Founded in 1986 by Dr. Madhav Segal, SIUE's MMR program is one of the pioneers of higher education in the marketing research profession, and stands as one of the few such specialized graduate programs nationwide.
-The program recognizes that it has responsibilities to the profession, to the community, and most of all, to ambitious students who are passionate about marketing research.
-The program is supported by a group of committed internship sponsors made up of marketing research suppliers and clients alike, who offer students financial aid including a monthly stipend in exchange for working 20 hours per week in the company, gaining real world marketing research experience.
-Graduates of SIUE's MMR program have gone on to successful research careers in companies such as Anheuser-Busch InBev, ConAgra Foods, Nielsen, Kynetec, just to name a few.
-The program is a full-time traditional program that is completed by most students in 12–16 months.
-95% of students enrolled in the MMR program at SIUE receive significant financial aid including full tuition waivers.
-SIUE consistently reports a 100% job placement rate for graduates of the program within 3 months of graduation.